-Have you been hearing all about bushings, bearings or washer run Balisongs but don’t know what they are?
+Have you been hearing all about bushings, bearings or washer run balisongs but don’t know what they are?
 Don’t worry, as this article will shed some light on these pivot systems and tell you all you need to know to get more familiar with them.

 Balisong knives and trainers primarily use three types of pivot systems, which you’ve likely heard said all around the community.
 The three pivot systems are washers, bushings and bearings.
 They all flip differently and have different maintenance tips so let’s get right into them!

-Balisongs that run on washers usually have washers made of either steel or phosphorus-bronze and there are four washers on each side (two for each side of the pivot).
-These washers are there to reduce the friction between the handle and the blade and also reduces the chance of wear to either of those parts.
+Balisongs that run on washers usually have washers made of either steel or phosphorus-bronze, and there are four washers on each side (two for each side of the pivot).
+These washers are there to reduce the friction between the handle and the blade, and also reduces the chance of wear to either of those parts.

 - Low friction, allows for better tolerances when flipping

 - Easy to replace them if they wear down

 - High quality washers come precisely measured so no extra tuning is required

 - They tend to lose tolerances over time as they get worn down

-Bushings are hardened steel tubes that are fitted to the exact diameter of the pivot hole of a Balisong blade.
-Then, it is tuned and fitted so that the height of the bushings is micrometers above the height of the blade.
+Bushings are hardened steel tubes that are fitted to the exact diameter of the pivot hole of the blade.
+They are then tuned and fitted so that the height of the bushings are micrometers above the height of the blade.